pagliares/jpa-hands-on/README.md

 This hands-on uses MySQL and hence, all examples in this repository use <strong>@GeneratedValue(strategy = GenerationType.IDENTITY)</strong>.

-### 02 - jpa-hands-on
+### 02 - Persisting and finding entities by ID

+<a href="https://github.com/pagliares/jpa-hands-on/edit/main/README.md#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O2/jpa-hands-on

+<strong> Introduction </strong>
 - This example builds on the first example by adding a Cabin entity bean
 - The example also creates two controllers: CustomerController and CabinController
 - The controllers encapsulates the logic to persist and find by id customers and cabins.
 - The example demonstrates how to persist and find by id a customer and a cabin stored in the database.

 <p align="center"><img src="https://github.com/pagliares/jpa-hands-on/blob/main/Images/Class_Diagram_Example_02.png" widht=820 height=493 alt="UML class diagram"></a></p>

-### 03 - jpa-hands-on
+### 03 - Updating entities and annotating properties and methods

+<a href="https://github.com/pagliares/jpa-hands-on/edit/main/README.md#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O3/jpa-hands-on

+<strong> Introduction </strong>
 - This example builds on the previous example by adding a some update methods to the CabinController class
 - The example also illustrates that we can annotate entity beans in two ways: properties annotations and method annotations
 - The example demonstrates some database transactions in order to persist and update some cabin beans on the database.

 <p align="center"><img src="https://github.com/pagliares/jpa-hands-on/blob/main/Images/Class_Diagram_Example_03.png" widht=358 height=390 alt="UML class diagram"></a></p>

-### 04 - jpa-hands-on
+### 04 - Changing the default mapping for table and column names in a database

+<a href="https://github.com/pagliares/jpa-hands-on/edit/main/README.md#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O4/jpa-hands-on

+<strong> Introduction </strong>
 - This example builds on the previous example by adding a method in the CabinController class to remove a cabin
 - The example also refactors the main class extracting methods to create a cabin and a customer
 - The example refactors the entity beans Cabin and Customer to implement the interface java.io.Serializable

 <p align="center"><img src="https://github.com/pagliares/jpa-hands-on/blob/main/Images/Class_Diagram_Example_04.png" widht=875 height=185 alt="UML class diagram"></a></p>

-### 05 - jpa-hands-on
+### 05 - Changing the default mapping for table and column names in a database

+<a href="https://github.com/pagliares/jpa-hands-on/edit/main/README.md#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O5/jpa-hands-on

+<strong> Introduction </strong>
 - This example builds on the previous example by demonstrating how we can change the default mapping for table and column names in a database.
 - Sometimes this is necessary (when, for example, the Database Administrator is enforcing some conventions on columns and table names that the OO developer doesn't want to follow in the entity beans.

 <pre>
 @Entity